This program prints Hello, world! print('Hello, world!') Run the program, and it would print out: Hello, world!

 Very active development. |

-PySimpleGUI is simple enough to use that even Python beginners can quickly create GUI applications.
-In fact, PySimpleGUI might be the easiest Python GUI framework on the market.
-So, if you have a number of new Python developers, this might be the perfect framework to get them started.
+PySimpleGUI is simple enough that even Python beginners can quickly create GUI applications.
+In fact, PySimpleGUI might be the most manageable Python GUI framework on the market.
+So, if you have several new Python developers, this might be the perfect framework to get them started.

-One thing to keep in mind with PySimpleGUI is that it relies on other frameworks, specifically Qt, Tkinter, wxPython, and Remi.
-Because of this, developers can choose the GUI framework they want to use and will have immediate access to all of the elements that are included with their choice.
-This also makes PySimpleGUI fairly flexible, as it’s not limited to a single GUI framework.
+One thing to remember with PySimpleGUI is that it relies on other frameworks, specifically Qt, Tkinter, wxPython, and Remi.
+Because of this, developers can choose the GUI framework they want to use and will have immediate access to all of the elements included with their choice.
+This makes PySimpleGUI fairly flexible, not limited to a single GUI framework.

 Key Features // Product Highlights